Liquor Liability Insurance in New Hampshire

 • DUI and DWI car accidents caused by an intoxicated patron

 When a policy provides coverage for these or other incidents, the policy doesn’t necessarily absolve the intoxicated individual of any criminal consequence or financial responsibility.
-The policy normally only provides the business with financial help for covered costs that it faces as a result of the incident.
+The policy normally only provides the business with financial help for covered costs that it faces due to the incident.

 Do Businesses That Have Liquor Liability Policies Need to Check Patrons’ IDs?

-Carrying a liquor liability policy doesn’t eliminate a business’ responsibility to make sure no one who’s underage is sold or served alcohol, and many policies even exclude incidents involving underage patrons from their coverages.
-For these reasons, businesses should check patron’s IDs regardless of whether they have a liquor liability policy in place.
+Carrying a liquor liability policy doesn’t eliminate a business’s responsibility to ensure that no one who’s underage is sold or served alcohol, and many policies even exclude incidents involving underage patrons from their coverage.
+For these reasons, businesses should check patron IDs regardless of whether they have a liquor liability policy.

 How Can Businesses in New Hampshire Get Liquor Liability Insurance?